xgfone/goapp/README.md

         The address to listen to. (default: ":80") --config-file string
         the config file path. (default: "")
-  --logfile string
+  --log.file string
         The file path of the log.
-The default is stdout. (default: "") --loglevel string
+The default is stdout. (default: "") --log.level string
-        The level of the log, such as debug, info (default: "info") --opt1 string
+        The level of the log, such as debug, info, etc. (default: "info") --opt1 string
         help doc (default: "")
   --opt2 int